29 BIG Gift Ideas: From Celeb Cameos To Custom Pet Portraits

 A Garden

-If you know a green thumb who has lofty salad goals but lacks the necessary outdoor space to grow butterhead, you can blow their mind with a space-age, self-watering standing farm from Lettuce Grow — it’s equipped with soil, fertilizer, and enough light to ensure flourishing rings of edible greens.
-If your yard-starved recipient is yearning for an actual outdoor plot, consult a website like SharedEarth or YardYum — both connect gardeners in search of grass with home or landowners that have an excess of acreage.
+If you know a green thumb who has lofty salad goals but lacks the necessary outdoor space to grow a vege garden, you can blow their mind with an indoor planter.
+Alternatively, you could send them a pack of indoor plants to brighten up their apartment with.
+Or, if your yard-starved recipient is yearning for an actual outdoor plot, you could gift them a native plant pack like this one from Plants in a Box.

 A Reason To Cook More

-If you’ve got a cuisine-curious friend on your list, you’re in luck — the internet is replete with delicious and conveniently packaged ingredient for those who like to cook (or just eat).
-For the environmentally-minded, there’s Misfits Market, a direct-to-consumer supplier of slightly offbeat produce that didn’t make the cut at the big-box grocery store.
-If you love the idea of a food subscription but want to keep your gift hyper-local, you could treat your giftee to a CSA (community-supported agriculture) membership — the website Local Harvest can help you find a farm-share in your (or your loved one’s) city.
+If you’ve got a cuisine-curious friend on your list, you’re in luck — the internet is replete with delicious and conveniently packaged ingredients for those who like to cook (or just eat).
+For the environmentally-minded, there is Delish Deliveries, a direct-to-consumer supplier of delicious fruits and veg.
+Is your friend more of a grazer than a chef?
+Why not send them a delicious hamper full of cheeseboard-worthy goodies?
 Either way, your pal will be grateful that you served up some inspiration for their next meal.

 A Spa Trip For The Very Lazy

 Sure, a spa treatment is a rare indulgence — but what’s even more high-rolling is enjoying a self-care service from the comfort of your own home.
-Thanks to websites like Soothe, you can book an aesthetician or a massage therapist to deliver their care to your doorstep (and yes, intrepid shopper, they sell gift cards for easy wish fulfillment).
-If your recipient is more the DIY type, kit them out with one of Olive & June’s manicure sets or a face-firming gua sha tool that comes with a deeply moisturizing, CBD-infused face oil.
+Thanks to websites like Urban Company, you can book a massage therapist to deliver their care to your doorstep (and yes, intrepid shopper, they sell gift cards for easy wish fulfilment).
+If your recipient is more the DIY type, kit them out with one of OPI's manicure sets or a face-firming gua sha tool that comes with a Rose Quartz Facial Roller too.

 Advertisement